Position: Tensor Networks are a Valuable Asset for Green AI: Introduction

 To that end, we provide an economic, social, and environmental analysis of the possibilities and challenges of Green AI as well as the potential of TNs for Green AI.
 Understanding the impact of TNs on Green AI is not trivial.
 To the best of the authors' knowledge, this is the first paper that highlights TNs from a Green AI perspective.
-In this paper, we answer the following three research questions.
-Why should \textit{better} AI algorithms be defined by both accuracy and efficiency?
-How can TNs make AI algorithms more efficient?
-How are TNs an appropriate tool to contribute towards Green AI?
-To answer the three research questions, the paper is organized as follows: In section 2, we describe how an exponentially growing demand for compute has a negative impact on sustainability and AI progress.
-In addition, we discuss different criteria suggested in literature for an efficiency metric.
-In section 3, we introduce commonly used TNs and their compression potential.
-In section 4, we show how an efficiency gain can be achieved by applying TNs in a kernel machine and deep learning setting.
-In section 5, we draw conclusions.
+To support our position, the paper is organized as follows: In Section \ref{sec:lit}, we underscore the importance of Green AI research by exploring the detrimental effects of the exponentially growing computational demand reported in the literature.
+We also lay the groundwork for analyzing selected TN examples by reviewing a range of efficiency metrics suggested in Green AI literature.
+In Section \ref{sec:tensors}, we introduce commonly used TNs and their logarithmic compression potential.
+In Section \ref{sec:TNAI}, we provide evidence from the literature on how applying TNs in kernel machines and deep learning contexts can lead to efficiency gains.
+Finally, in Section \ref{sec:conc}, we summarise our findings, demonstrate the benefits of linking TN and Green AI research, critically evaluate our stance and point towards promising future research directions.